 Conditions of Awards

-Fellowship Institution: By accepting this award, Fellows are confirming that they will pursue a Ph.D. or Sc.D. at an accredited nonprofit United States institution of higher learning offering Ph.D.s or Sc.D.s in a field eligible for support in this program.
+By accepting this award, Fellows are confirming that they are pursuing a Ph.D. or Sc.D. at an accredited nonprofit United States institution of higher learning offering Ph.D.s or Sc.D.s in a field eligible for support in this program.

 Prior to starting fellowship tenure, Ford Foundation Dissertation Fellows must submit a letter from the dissertation adviser affirming that the Fellow is in good standing with the institution and that the dissertation work being undertaken with Ford Foundation support will occur with the adviser’s collaboration and oversight.
 This letter should be uploaded to the Ford Fellows web module or may be sent electronically to FordAwards@nas.edu.